apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/externaldata.md

 AsterixDB supports building B-Tree and R-Tree indexes over static data stored in the Hadoop Distributed File System.
 To create an index, first create an external dataset over the data as follows

         create external dataset Lineitem(LineitemType)
         using hdfs(("hdfs"="hdfs://localhost:54310"),("path"="/asterix/Lineitem.tbl"),("input-format"="text-input- format"),("format"="delimited-text"),("delimiter"="|"));

 You can then create a B-Tree index on this dataset instance as if the dataset was internally stored as follows:

         create index PartkeyIdx on Lineitem(l_partkey);

 You could also create an R-Tree index as follows:

         ￼create index IndexName on DatasetName(attribute-name) type rtree;

 After building the indexes, the AsterixDB query compiler can use them to access the dataset and answer queries in a more cost effective manner.
 AsterixDB can read all HDFS input formats, but indexes over external datasets can currently be built only for HDFS datasets with 'text-input-format', 'sequence-input-format' or 'rc-input-format'.

 ## <a id="ExternalDataSnapshots">External Data Snapshots</a> <font size="4"><a href="#toc">[Back to TOC]</a></font> ##
 An external data snapshot represents the status of a dataset's files in HDFS at a point in time.
 Upon creating the first index over an external dataset, AsterixDB captures and stores a snapshot of the dataset in HDFS.
-Only records present at the snapshot capture time are indexed, and any additional indexes created afterwards will only contain data that was present at the snapshot capture time thus preserving consistency across all indexes of a dataset.
+Only objects present at the snapshot capture time are indexed, and any additional indexes created afterwards will only contain data that was present at the snapshot capture time thus preserving consistency across all indexes of a dataset.
 To update all indexes of an external dataset and advance the snapshot time to be the present time, a user can use the refresh external dataset command as follows:

         refresh external dataset DatasetName;

 After a refresh operation commits, all of the dataset's indexes will reflect the status of the data as of the new snapshot capture time.